apache/solr-operator/README.md

 Make sure to check the [Solr Operator Upgrade notes](docs/upgrade-notes.md), before upgrading the Solr Operator or CRDs in your Kubernetes cluster.

-### Compatibility with Kubernetes Versions

-#### Fully Compatible - v1.16+

-If you require compatibility with previous versions, please install version `v0.2.6` of the Solr Operator.
+This page also contains [Version Compatibility Matrixes](docs/upgrade-notes.md#version-compatibility-matrixes), which detail the compatible Solr versions and Kubernetes versions for each release of the Solr Operator.

 ## Contributions